ivarcontessotto/node-red-contrib-iota-mam/README.md

 and wire this node's output to an
 -> (optional) output for logging

-The MAM publish gets input data from sensorTag, uploads this data and upon MAM confirmation is ready to take new data from your sensorTag device.
+The MAM publish gets input data from sensorTag, uploads the data packet it receives (can be a mix of temperature, lux etc) and upon MAM confirmation is ready to take new data from your sensorTag device.

-# *TODO - IMPORTANT!!!*
-*Currently the MAM publish function records the ambiant temperature of your sensorTag.
-This is very EASY to change and you can upload any sensor data required.
-Please checkout source code (mamPublish.js - see gitlab project link attached) to adapt both functions to your specific node-red sensor device.*